 - TunnelBear uses two different VPN protocols on our network.
 If you’re using Windows, Mac OS X or Android, you’ll be using OpenVPN.
 OpenVPN is an industry standard, open source protocol.
 If you’re using an iOS device you’ll be using IPSec/IKEv2 which works best on iOS devices.

 - This is the symmetric encryption that TunnelBear performs on the data that leaves your computer or device before it travels across TunnelBear’s network and out to the Internet.
-256 bit symmetric encryption is generally considered extremely strong.
+256 bit symmetric encryption is the default encryption in the current version of our client apps and is generally considered extremely strong.

 - Any information that is sent or received from your computer must be authenticated before it can be decrypted.
 Data authentication is used to ensure you are who you are and prevent things like a Man in the Middle Attack.